snpoudel/DesignFlood-Change-Uncertainty/README.md

     - '2.8prepare_hymod_lstm_dataset.py': This script prepares both the training and prediction dataset for the hybrid model (FULL-HYMOD + LSTM).
 The dataset is prepared for each precipitation error bucket.
     - '2.9prepare_simp_hymod_lstm_dataset.py': This script prepares both the training and prediction dataset for the hybrid model (HYMOD + LSTM).
 The dataset is prepared for each precipitation error bucket.

-- **model training and prediction**: Scripts used to train the hydrological models and make predictions.
+**Model training and prediction**: Scripts used to train the hydrological models and make predictions.
 Here are the list of model training and prediction scrips with a brief description:
     - '3.1hbv_true.py': This script runs the truth model (hbv_model.py) to generate streamflow simulation using true precipitation data for all study basins.
     - '3.2hbv_noisy.py': This script runs the truth model (hbv_model.py) to generate streamflow simulation using noisy precipitation data for all study basins.
     - '3.3rehbv.py': This script recalibrates the truth model (hbv_model.py) using the noisy precipitation data to generate streamflow simulation for all study basins.